 Upon transfer, any existing cloud backups that have been created for the old hub will be permanently removed from the server and no longer be recoverable.
 After the services are transferred, you may need to perform a "Reload backups" operation on the destination hub.
 From Settings, navigate to Backup and Restore, then select Reload backups now.

-Similar to local backups, the hub database — including apps, the device list (but not necessarily Z-Wave and Zigbee device functionality), custom code, hub settings, etc. — can be migrated from any hub model to another.
-File Manager contents also migrate (as of platform 2.3.5) if selected during restoration, subject to a 100 MB limit
+Similar to local backups, cloud backups — including apps, the device list (but not necessarily Z-Wave and Zigbee device functionality), custom code, hub settings, etc. — can be migrated from any hub model to another.
+File Manager contents also migrate (platform 2.3.5 and newer only) if selected during restoration, subject to a 100 MB limit

 Z-Wave migration is supported to and from any hub model using internal radios, as long as it is the same or newer model as the hub being migrated from.
 This includes migration from:

 If you are migrating from a model C-5 hub and plan to migrate Z-Wave, you should perform a Z-Wave Repair before uploading the cloud backup that will be used to migrate.

 Zigbee migration is supported to model C-8 or C-8 Pro only but can be migrated from any hub model that uses internal radio for Zigbee (including all model C-7 hubs and any C-5 hub not using an external Zigbee radio).
 If restoring a backup to a model C-7 or older, where Zigbee restoration is not supported (or if you chose not to automatically migrate Zigbee), your devices will remain in the Devices list and can be re-added without needing to manually swap old and new devices with some additional work.
 This is not necessary when migrating Zigbee to and from supported models: